Richard Golian

 The issues I had to solve

 The first SQL queries we used were slow and inefficient.
 They dragged the whole website down.
-We gradually tuned them, replaced wasteful LIKE comparisons with exact matches, and optimized the logic to only process the data we really needed – and suddenly, it started to fly.
+We gradually tuned them, replaced wasteful LIKE comparisons with exact matches, and optimised the logic to only process the data we really needed – and suddenly, it started to fly.

 Continue reading: